JoelKartchner/PSSFSS.jl/docs/src/examples.md

 we allow PSSFSS to rigorously account for the inter-sheet coupling using multiple high-order modes in the generalized scattering matrix (GSM) formulation.

-We begin by computing the skin depth and sheet resistance for the copper traces.
+We begin by computing the skin depth for the copper traces.
 The conductivity and thickness are as stated in the paper:

 ````@example cpss2
-# Compute skin depth and sheet resistance:
+# Compute skin depth:
 using PSSFSS.Constants: μ₀ # free-space permeability [H/m]
 f = (10:0.1:20) * 1e9 # frequencies in Hz
 σ = 58e6 # conductivity of metalization [S/m]